 U.S. Secretary of Interior, Deb Haaland (Photo by Joshua Roberts/Getty Images).

-WASHINGTON — The Native American children travelled on trains, thousands of miles from their homes, to Pennsylvania’s Carlisle Indian Industrial School in the late 1800s and early 1900s.
-Many had been forcibly taken from their parents and communities.
+In Pennsylvania, Native American children travelled on trains, thousands of miles from their homes, to the Carlisle Indian Industrial School in Cumberland County in the late 1800s and early 1900s.
+Many had been forcibly taken from their parents and communities, the Capital-Star previously reported.

 Once there, they had to hand over their belongings, put on uniforms, cut off their braids, adopt new names and abandon their languages and cultural practices.